agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 ## Setup Your Directory Structure

 To use jekyll, you could just use static html, but Jekyll makes it super easy to use layouts and apply them on every page.
 First you'll need to create an `_layouts` directory, and inside of it create a `default.html`.
 Inside of this file, put your html.
-But replace the main content with `{{ content}}`.
+But replace the main content with `{% raw %}{{ content}}{% endraw %}`.
 This will tell Jekyll to replace that with your content for each page.

 Then in index.html put this at the top of the file: